Master Course

 Satguru Bodhinatha Veylanswami gives his weekly upadesha in Kadavul Temple at Kauai’s Hindu Monastery in Hawaii.
 It is part of a series of talks elaborating on the inspired teachings of Satguru Śivaya Subramuniyaswami as found in his book Merging With Śiva.

-Darshan, Grace of the Guru, Part Four Read More »
+Esoterics of Worship, Part Three Read More »

 Satguru Bodhinatha Veylanswami gives his weekly upadesha in Kadavul Temple at Kauai’s Hindu Monastery in Hawaii.
 It is part of a series of talks elaborating on the inspired teachings of Satguru Śivaya Subramuniyaswami as found in his book Merging With Śiva.

-Darshan, Grace of the Guru, Part Three Read More »
+Esoterics of Worship, Part Two Read More »

 Satguru Bodhinatha Veylanswami gives his weekly upadesha in Kadavul Temple at Kauai’s Hindu Monastery in Hawaii.
 It is part of a series of talks elaborating on the inspired teachings of Satguru Śivaya Subramuniyaswami as found in his book Merging With Śiva.

-Darshan, Grace of the Guru, Part One Read More »
+Love of the Gods, Part Four Read More »

 Satguru Bodhinatha Veylanswami gives his weekly upadesha in Kadavul Temple at Kauai’s Hindu Monastery in Hawaii.
 It is part of a series of talks elaborating on the inspired teachings of Satguru Śivaya Subramuniyaswami as found in his book Merging With Śiva.

-The Fine Art of Meditation, Part One Read More »
+Love of the Gods, Part One Read More »

 Scroll to Top